Welcome Eastern students, families, and community!

 Middle/High School student drop-off and pick-up will continue to take place in the visitor parking lot.
 Students will enter/exit the front of the building using door 6.
 For safety, please do not drop off or pick up students in the upper parking lot which is designated for student drivers.

 Student drivers and drop-offs will not be permitted to enter the building prior to 7:50 a.m.
 Students are also required to leave the building at dismissal unless the student is under the supervision of an approved supervisor or staff member.

 Thank you for entrusting the Eastern Local School District with the safety and education of your child.
-I’m looking forward to a wonderful year and please know that my door is always open and I look forward to meeting and hearing from you soon.

 Eastern Middle/High School Principal